ShrikeBin/Native-Language-Identification-Author-Profiling/BRAINDUMP.md

 - maybe baseline is left and it just increases from there -> switch from regression to classification?
 - observation 5: mainly people say where they're from in the italki dataset - we'll try to train only on lang8
 - actually nevermind on lang8 it's even worse
+- observation 6: RoBERTLarge is better than other models when no country is mentioned in text
+- when a country is mentioned it sticks to it a lot though
+- observation 7: LoRA seems to be working worse than fft or baseline with mbti

 ### Observations (about the results)
 - liberals care more about interpunction? (find example and present on report?)